 What is the maximum amount of funding and what expenses are allowed?

-Total requested costs for a 1-year project period may not exceed $15,000.
+Total requested costs for a 1-year project period may not exceed $15,000, however lower denomination budgets of 5-10K are strongly encouraged.
 The budget may include funds for supplies and other appropriate costs directly related to the project.
 In some cases, a fraction of faculty or technical support salary may be appropriate (e.g., biostatistical support).
 Graduate student stipends are not appropriate.
 Any travel funds requested must be specifically required to carry out the project.

 How are pilot proposals evaluated?